 Who precisely do you work with and why?

 Identifying your target audience enables you create products and services that appeal to their wants and needs.
 But know who you really want to work with.
 And more importantly understand how you can help.
-This not only makes your messages clearer and more targeted, it also helps you
+This makes your messages clearer and more targeted for those you wish to work with.

 Statement of problem and your solution